bartonicek/plotscaper/cran-comments.md

 ## Resubmission

 This is a resubmission.
 What I've done:
+- Added explicit \value tag to all exported functions

+## Resubmission

+This is a resubmission.
+What I've done:
 - Fixed URL in ./vignettes/references.bib that I've missed previously, my apologies

 ## Resubmission